genie360s/genie360s/README.md

 Currently, I am a GitHub campus expert 🐙 , where I work hand in hand with fellow campus experts in organising technical workshops, hackathons, tech career fairs and Twitter spaces that aim to build sustainable tech communities where students learn technical skills relevant to the current market and a chance to network with professionals in the IT space.
 Also, raise awareness of the GitHub Education Pack and the GitHub Campus Expert Program benefits and how students can leverage them.

-I caught an interest in data science, machine learning and AI, slowly but surely get there 📊 📈 📉 💹.

 ## Postman Student Expert